Frequently Asked Questions for Parents

 Where do we put various forms, permission papers etc.

-A class list for parents (names of parents and phone numbers) would be excellent.
+The class list for parents (names of parents and phone numbers) has been excellent.
 Can the school get the permissions upfront and instigate it?

 Can someone give my child medicine if required?
 Who and what do I need to do?